 Is live prey feeding necessary?

 Live prey feeding to animals kept in captivity is seen as necessary by some to promote behaviours that occur naturally in the wild [8] and therefore may have beneficial impacts on the animals’ behavior, general health and lifespan [24].
 Live prey feeding may, however, may be detrimental to the wellbeing of the predator due to injury risk when hunting and killing [25] and energy expenditure [26] in an unnatural and/or finite enclosure, cage or tank.
 A key argument by opponents to live feeding is the suggestion that well-designed environmental enrichment can essentially replace the behavioral opportunities that would otherwise be lost.
 For example, Quirke et al. [27] documented comparable speeds attained by a cheetah exposed to a ‘cheetah run’ device whereby a lure is followed to simulate hunting.
 However, not all attempts at enrichment are successful in recreating experiences afforded by the presence of live prey, as demonstrated by Skibiel et al [28] in their provision of raw bones to captive large felids.
-A brief review of positive and negative aspects of live prey feeding can be seen in Table 1.
+A brief review of positive and negative aspects of live prey feeding can be seen in fig 1.

-Table 1.
+Fig 1.
 A brief list of examples of positive and negative aspects of live prey feeding